ElePT/various-documents/target-transpiler.md

 ### 1. We error.
 Certain input combinations are not allowed.

 - Important breaking change in interface
-- Very difficult to justify ("Why can't I just give a coupling map?" "because the target doesn't allow it" "But why?")
+- Very difficult to justify (+"Why can't I just give a coupling map?" -"Because the target doesn't allow it" +"But why?")
-- If the goal is to get rid of loose constraints, we will have to:
+- If the goal is to get rid of loose constraints in the present PM, we will have to make users follow 2 deprecations:
-    1. deprecate certain combinations
+    1. deprecating certain combinations of inputs
-    2. deprecate the constraints
+    2. deprecating all loose constraint inputs in favor of the target

 Comments:

-- Why make users go through 2 deprecations, one of them very difficult to justify for people not familiar with the target model?
-It might be better to just deprecate the constraints directly, but:
+- I would try to avoid making users go through 2 deprecations.
+If the goal is to ultimately only use targets, it might be better to just deprecate all loose constraints directly.

 - I think this breaking change can have a very negative perception among our users.
 Both internal and external.
 People are very used to loose constraints and don't want to have to generate additional information they don't care about.
 I don't see any positive side from the user perspective.
 More work, less convenience, same output.